-- Demonstrates that the rural hospital is physically located in a rural area in accordance with FORHP and CMS's definition of "rural" for the purposes of the IPPS wage index in Attachment 6.
-Hospitals that have reclassified as rural are rural for indirect medical education (IME), but not direct graduate medical education (DGME).
-To determine if a hospital is located in a county that is rural for CMS IPPS wage index purposes, review the "FY 2022 "County to CBSA Crosswalk File and Urban CBSAs and Constituent Counties for Acute Care Hospitals File" that is available on the FY 2022 IPPS Final Rule Homepage. - 2.
-Demonstrates that the rural hospital (and the urban hospital in the case of an RTT) is eligible for Medicare GME funding by providing the following documentation in Attachment 7: - Letter from hospital's Chief Executive Officer or other responsible leadership confirming a) the proposed program is new for purposes of Medicare GME funding and b) eligible for Medicare GME funding; and
+- 1. Demonstrates that the rural hospital is physically located in a rural area in accordance with FORHP and CMS's definition of "rural" in Attachment 6.
+Hospitals located in an urban county that have reclassified as rural under 42 CFR 412.103 are rural for indirect medical education (IME), but not direct graduate medical education (DGME).
+To determine if a hospital is located in a county that is rural, review the FY 2023 IPPS Final Rule's "County to CBSA Crosswalk File and Urban CBSAs and Constituent Counties for Acute Care Hospitals File" that is available on FY 2023 IPPS Final Rule Homepage. - 2.
+Demonstrates that the rural hospital and/or the urban hospital in the case of an RTP is eligible for Medicare GME funding by providing the following attestation documentation in Attachment 7: - a.
+Letter from hospital's Chief Executive Officer or other leadership confirming through careful examination of past Medicare cost reports since 1996 that the proposed new rural residency program or RTP is eligible to qualify for Medicare GME funding for one of the following reasons: - i. the hospital has not hosted pre-planned and scheduled residency training in past cost reports that are settled, but are within the 3year reopening period, and that the hospital does not have a Medicare FTE cap set for the proposed new rural residency program or RTP (new or additional rural site); or